 - Construction.
 Features and conditions associated with the methods used to construct and connect to pipes.

 - Miscellaneous.
 General features and defects that are not described by or included in other categories.

 After assigning a specific defect code and entering qualifying parameters, the operator will assign a condition grade to each defect.
 Wastewater utilities can use this grading system to perform a system-wide risk assessment and determine likelihood of failure, consequence of failure and make the best use of their capital budgets for improvements.

 Who Developed PACP and How Do I Get Certified?

 PACP was developed by the National Association of Sewer Services Companies (NASSCO) with assistance from the Water Research Centre in the U.K. NASSCO was formed in 1976 with the mission of providing education, technical resources and advocacy to the wastewater industry, and to help pipeline inspection and rehab professionals be more effective.
 As part of that mission, in 2001 NASSCO developed PACP and now oversees the certification program.

 Prior to taking the PACP exam, wastewater professionals will need to participate in a two-day course where they will learn the standardized defect coding program.
 Becoming PACP certified is a prerequisite for the Manhole Assessment Certification Program (MACP) and the Lateral Assessment Certification Program (LACP).
-Individuals who are PACP-certified will have their name and certification numbers entered into a database managed by NASSCO and on www.nassco.org.
-In order to find a class, visit: https://www.nassco.org/find-a-class.
+Individuals who are PACP-certified will have their name and certification numbers entered into a database managed by NASSCO and will be noted on www.nassco.org.
+Click here to find a class.

 For more on the benefits of PACP, download our free white paper, “5 Things You’re Missing without PACP.”